vdbrink/vdbrink.github.io/esphome/index.md

 Not every sensor is available on the market as a complete product.
 Sometimes the only way is to create one yourself.\
-It's also fun the build your own.
+It's also fun to build your own.
 It's also possible to combine multiple sensors together with one ESP board.

 The ESP board is a small mini computer with onboard wifi.
 ESPHome makes it easy to program these boards.

-In ESPHome you define for each sensor a template: you define your ESP board type and how the sensor is connected.
+You define for each ESP board the connected sensors in a template.
+In the template, you define your ESP board and which and how the sensors are connected.
-With a few lines of code it automatically also register itself as sensor to Home Assistant or send its data to a MQTT server.
+The sensor also automatically register itself to Home Assistant (or sends its data to a MQTT server).

 ---